ajackson2681/codex/README.md

 Codex is under active development.
 Current state:

 **Working:**
-- [x] LCD driver (40x4 dual-HD44780, ported from [LiquidCrystal440](https://github.com/jurs/liquidcrystal440)).
-Port can be found here: [LiquidCrystal440-pico](https://github.com/ajackson2681/liquidcrystal440-pico) (it's basically just wrappers around the Arduino calls).
+- [x] LCD driver
+  - Originally used a derivation of the Arduino LiquidCrystal library (noted below under [Libraries Used](#libraries-used) and [Acknowledgements](#acknowledgments)).
+I have since written a custom one from the ground up specific for this project.
 - [x] USB HID keyboard input via TinyUSB
 - [x] Gap buffer with insert/delete/backspace
 - [x] Character, word, line, frame, and document navigation